virtbad/SerintServer/README.md

 }
 ```

 For every item spawn an item is picked according to the following definition.
-For $x \in [0, 1)$,
+For $x \in [0, 1)$ picked randomly,

 ```math
 item =